Direct Marketing Commission - Enforcing Higher Industry Standards

 • A formal undertaking from the member to comply with the standards set out in the Code

-• An undertaking by the member to carry out specific changes in processes, procedures, management or other arrangements to ensure an end to the problem
+• A formal undertaking by the member to carry out specific changes in processes, procedures, management or other arrangements to remedy and/or prevent a repeat of the breach/breaches.

 The DMC may make a recommendation to the DMA that a member be suspended from DMA membership or have their membership cancelled in cases where the DMC thinks this is necessary and proportionate.

-The DMC may refer a member to relevant law enforcement and consumer protection bodies when this appears necessary.
+The DMC may refer a member to relevant law enforcement and consumer protection bodies, and will co-operate, including the provision of relevant information, with that organisation as appropriate.